prodo-dev/prodo/docs/content/02_basics/actions.md

 # Transpilation

-The transpiler detects a component as any function that uses the attributes exported from `createModel`, and is assigned to a lower-case identifier (upper-case identifiers are used for [components](./components)).
+The transpiler detects an action as any function that uses the attributes exported from `createModel`, and is assigned to a lower-case identifier (upper-case identifiers are used for [components](./components)).